learn-co-curriculum/dsc-tuning-regression-trees-lab/README.md

 #### Target
 - `MEDV`',the median value of the home

-- Create DataFrames for features and target as shown above
+- Create DataFrames for the features and the target variable as shown above
 - Inspect the contents for validity